openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Installing the Plugin
 =====================

-The prerequisite for installing this plugin is the installation of OMVExtras.
-If OMVExtras is not installed, it is required to proceed.
+The prerequisite for installing this plugin is the installation of `OMV-Extras`_ .
+If `OMV-Extras`_ is not installed, it is required to proceed.

 ----